rocketacademy/bootcamp-4.1/logistics/required-software.md

 ## Complete Fundamentals setup

 1. Please install the latest version of Windows or MacOS that your computer supports.
-2. If you haven't already, please obtain and install [Fundamentals required hardware, software and accounts](https://fundamentals.rocketacademy.co/course-logistics/required-hardware-and-software).
+2. If you haven't already, please obtain and install <a href="https://fundamentals.rocketacademy.co/course-logistics/required-hardware-and-software" target="_blank">Fundamentals required hardware, software and accounts</a>.

 ## \[Windows Only] Install Windows-specific software